Cooperton, Oklahoma

 Cooperton is a town in Kiowa County, Oklahoma, United States.
-The population was 16 at the 2010 census, a decline of 20 percent from the total of 20 in 2000.
+The population was 3 at the 2020 census, down from 16 in the 2010 census.
+Making it the second least populated municipality in the U.S State of Oklahoma.

 History

 This community, originally called Cooper, was planned in 1899 by Frank Cooper, who had organized a settlement company in anticipation of the opening of the Kiowa, Comanche and Apache Reservation in August 1901.
 Learning that the land would be granted by lottery instead of a run, Cooper requested and was granted 320 acres for members of his company.
 The name had to be changed to Cooperton, because there was already another community named Cooper in the territory.